SarcevicAntonio/doTogether/README.md

 ## Development

-1. Follow the Setup Guide, hosting can be skipped.
+1. Follow the Setup Guide, hosting the frontend can be skipped.
 1. Setup the environment variables from the hosting step in a `.env` file (You can copy the `.env_template` for this)
 1. Install [pnpm](https://pnpm.io/installation)
 1. Run `pnpm i`